-The Pebble in my Pocket by Meredith Hooper
+The Pebble in my Pocket by Meredith Hooper - If possible, please provide a copy of this book to support your child in school.

+To know how to write an adventure story.

-To use our class book to support us writing free verse and blackout poetry.
-To know how to write a narrative recount and explanatory text.
+To know how to write a persuasive argument in the form of a flyer.

-- To know how to write a persuasive letter and leaflet. - To know the difference between a pronoun and a possessive pronoun. - To know how to use the standard English form for verb inflections.
+To know the difference between a pronoun and a possessive pronoun.

-To know what a determiner is and when to use it.
+To know how to use apostrophes to mark plural possession

-To know how to use paragraphs to organise their ideas around a theme.
+To know how to create fronted adverbials and punctuate them accurately

 To know and understand different spelling skills - homophones and near homophones, the 'ation' suffix, the 'sub' and 'super' prefix and plural possessive apostrophes with plural words.